 What Is Decontamination Day ?

 It all started on a warm August afternoon with a random donation of a case of Responder Wipes to Georgetown City Fire Department in Georgetown, SC.
-The donation brought comfort and happiness to Carney's family, doing something spontaneous and good to fellow brothers and sisters.
+The donation brought comfort and happiness to Carney's family, doing something spontaneous and good for fellow brothers and sisters.
 From there, Decontamination Day was born.
 To honor BC Josh Carney, on the anniversary of his passing on October 19, 2018, Carney Strong volunteers across the country made small donations of decontamination wipes to suburban and rural departments.
 Volunteers stopped by 20 fire departments in 11 states with donations of over 2,000 wipes.
 It was a perfect way to bring sunshine to what could have been a cloudy day.